 Individuals or families approved for SSI benefits will receive a monthly income payment up to the maximum Federal benefit rate determined by the SSA.
 In some cases, however, the Federal benefit rate may be supplemented by payments from the state in which a claimant resides, increasing the total SSI payment.

 Should I Get Representation?

-On average about 70% of initial social security claims are denied and most applicants have to go through a rigorous appeals process in order to get approved for disability benefits.
+On average about 70% of initial Social Security disability claims are denied disability and most applicants have to go through a rigorous appeals process in order to get approved for disability benefits.
 Thus, it is in your best interest to hire a disability attorney or advocate to represent you throughout the application process.
 Your attorney will guide through the application and appeals process and will represent you at your disability hearing, where you have the best opportunity to be awarded benefits.

 Social Security Attorneys work on a contingency basis and are not paid unless you are awarded benefits.
 If your disability claim is approved then, your attorney is paid either 25% of the back pay you are awarded or $6, 000, depending on which is lower.

-If you are over 65 years old, disabled, or blind, and you believe your level of assets qualifies you for Supplemental Security Income, please fill out our free, no obligation disability case evaluation today.
+If you are disabled, or blind, and you believe your level of assets qualifies you for Supplemental Security Income, please fill out our free, no obligation disability case evaluation today.